Lemon Curd Recipe

 Instructions

-- In a medium saucepan, whisk together sugar and eggs until combined.
+- In a medium saucepan, combine sugar, lemon juice, and lemon zest.

-- Remove from heat and strain the mixture through a fine-mesh sieve.
+- Remove from heat and strain through a fine-mesh sieve into a bowl.